ghoshanjega/place-matrix/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 ---
 templateKey: blog-post
-title: BENOY mall at Shatin
+title: 'Analysing new towns: Sha Tin'
 date: 2016-12-17T15:04:10.000Z
 description: >-
   The Coffee Taster’s Flavor Wheel, the official resource used by coffee